IntersectMBO/plutus/plutus-metatheory/src/VerifiedCompilation.lagda.md

 runCertifier rawInput with traverseEitherList (toWellScoped {⊥}) rawInput ... | inj₁ _ = nothing
 ... | inj₂ inputTrace = just (proof (isTrace? inputTrace))

+open import Data.Bool.Base using (Bool; false; true) open import Agda.Builtin.Equality using (_≡_; refl)

+passed? : Maybe Proof → Bool
+passed? (just (proof (no ¬a))) = false passed? (just (proof (yes a))) = true passed? nothing = false

+runCertifierMain : List (SimplifierTag × Untyped × Untyped) → IO ⊤
+runCertifierMain asts with runCertifier asts
+... | just (proof (yes a)) =
+  putStrLn "The compilation was successfully certified."
+... | just (proof (no ¬a)) =
+  putStrLn "The compilation was not successfully certified.
+Please open a bug report at https://www.github.com/IntersectMBO/plutus and attach the faulty certificate."
+... | nothing =
+  putStrLn "The certifier was unable to check the compilation.
+Please open a bug report at https://www.github.com/IntersectMBO/plutus."
+{-# COMPILE GHC runCertifierMain as runCertifierMain #-}